egorsmkv/eerie-yolo11/README.md

 # IREE YOLOv11

-My try to run YOLOv11 on IREE.
+My try to run YOLOv11 on IREE with https://github.com/gmmyung/eerie.

 ## Create a virtual environment